cs544-wisc/f23/p4/README.md

 ## Overview

-**Note: Remember to switch your google instance to an E2 Medium for this project**
+**Remember to switch to an E2 Medium for this project:** [VM schedule](../projects.md#compute-setup).

 HDFS can *partition* large files into blocks to share the storage across many workers, and it can *replicate* those blocks so that data is not lost even if some workers die.

 In this project, you'll deploy a small HDFS cluster and upload a large file to it, with different replication settings.
 You'll write Python code to read the file.
 When data is partially lost (due to a node failing), your code will recover as much data as possible from the damaged file.

 Learning objectives:
 * use the HDFS command line client to upload files